 - Promote mutual learning regarding gender equality policies / strategies

 - Facilitate the regular collection of sex-disaggregated data for the She Figures

 The Standing Working Group meets twice a year (if necessary up to four times) in Brussels.
 The Chair will be elected from among the representatives of Member States on the Group by a majority of its component Members for a period of three years.

-Ms. ROBERTA SCHALLER-STEIDL, Federal Ministry of Science, Research and Economy
+Ms. ROBERTA SCHALLER-STEIDL, Federal Ministry of Education, Science and Research

 Ms. SILVIA NEUMANN, Federal Ministry of Transport, Innovation and Technology